Battle of Coatit

-The Battle of Coatit was fought on 13 January 1895 between Italy and Ethiopian proxies led by Tigrayan warlord Ras Mengesha Yohannes in what is now Eritrea.
+The Battle of Coatit was fought on 13 January 1895 between Italy and Ethiopian proxies led by Tigrayan Prince Ras Mengesha Yohannes in what is now Eritrea.
 It was the opening battle of the First Italo–Ethiopian War, and was a significant victory for the Italians, as they rebuffed an invasion force.

-Prelude
+Background

 By 1894, the relationship between the Italian colonialists and the Ethiopians had become strained.
 Ethiopian emperor Menelik had repudiated the Treaty of Wuchale, and was consolidating his power with plans to oust the Italians.
-Former Italian allies, the Tigrian warlords Ras Mengesha Yohannes, Ras Alula, Bahta Hagos and Wolde Mikael traveled to Addis Ababa to seek forgiveness from the Negus for their dealings with the colonial governor, General Oreste Baratieri.
+Former Italian allies, the Tigrayans warlords Ras Mengesha Yohannes, Ras Alula and Bahta Hagos traveled to Addis Ababa to seek forgiveness from the Negus for their dealings with the colonial governor, General Oreste Baratieri.
 Menelik forgave them and offered Mengesha the crown of Tigray in exchange for his loyalty and help in evicting the Italians.
 In December 1894, Bahta Hagos led a rebellion in Akkele Guzay, which set the stage for open warfare between the Italians and the Ethiopians.

 Baratieri mobilized his forces in response to Hagos' rebellion, immediately suspecting the complicity of Mengesha.
 The Italian colonial army in Eritrea consisted of only 3,883 men (66 officers; 105 Italians in the ranks; the rest being natives).
 There were three battalions (about 1,100 men each) of Askaris, five companies each; one battery of four mountain guns; about 400 irregulars; and 28 Askari lancers.
 Baratieri marched on the Tigrian capital of Adowa, but with his supply lines exposed, he abandoned it after four days.
 His army retreated to the fort at Adi Ugri and later moved to a strategic point along Mengesha's invasion route at Coatit.
 Ras Mengesha's army was estimated at about 12,000 riflemen and about 7,000 sword and spearmen.
 On January 12, 1895, advance scouts had located Mengesha's forces encamped nearby.
 Baratieri's forces then occupied Coatit and a dawn attack was ordered.

-Order of battle

 Major Pietro Toselli and his 4th battalion took the left, in the center was Major Giuseppe Galliano and the 3rd battalion.
 The paths and heights on the left were guarded by the irregulars under Sanguinetti and Mulazzani.
 Behind Galliano, Major Hidalgo and 2nd Battalion were in reserve, and the artillery under Captain Cicco di Cola was on the right with Toselli.
 The 5th company of Hidalgo's battalion occupied a precipice on the right rear of the army in order to guard the water.
 In an hour and a quarter all the men were in position and the general advance began with the first light of dawn.
 The army wheeled slightly to the right, pivoting on the artillery.
 The Italian forces moved east, guided in their march by the dark outline of a conical hill with a tukul on the summit.
 A little after 6am, the two leading battalions had some of their companies deployed, and the rest under good cover.